Miriama Smith: Life and career

 She starred in the 2005 Australian TV show Last Man Standing.
 In 2013, she starred in the movie Mt.
 Zion.
 Mt.
 Zion was a box office success.
 From 26 February till 2 March 2014, she acted in the play Paniora!, by Briar Grace-Smith, based on the life of Manuel Huerta, at the Soundings Theatre in Te Papa.

-In 2016, Smith was the presented of Finding Aroha on the Maori Television.
+In 2016, Smith was the presenter for Finding Aroha on the Māori Television.
 She starred in the New Zealand show Filthy Rich in 2017.
-In 2018, it was announced she would be TV series adaption of the New Zealand movie The Dead Lands by streaming site Shudder.
+In 2018, it was announced she would be in the TV series adaption of the New Zealand movie The Dead Lands by streaming site Shudder.
 In 2018, she was chosen to be the voice of the te reo Maori announcement of the Auckland's train system.
-She returned for the sequel The Other Side of Heaven 2 : Fire of Faith, which was released in 2019.
+She returned for the sequel The Other Side of Heaven 2: Fire of Faith, which was released in 2019.

+On 31 January 2025, Smith was named in the cast for upcoming Netflix series The Survivors.

 Personal life

 Smith is married to Dylan Marychurch and they have a son together.